The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 Blade vs burr Coffee grinder

-In this grinding process, heat is produced, which speeds up the oxidation rate of coffee grounds, resulting in a loss of flavor.
+• Heat is produced in blade grinders during the grinding process which speeds up the oxidation rate of coffee grounds, resulting in a loss of flavor.

 Burr coffee grinder